Key Takeaways

 • A chronically stuffy nose

-Additionally, having obesity, being older or male, experiencing pregnancy or postmenopause, or using alcohol or sedatives, especially close to bedtime, may make you more likely to snore.
+Additionally, having obesity, being older or male, being pregnant or postmenopausal, or using alcohol or sedatives, especially close to bedtime, may make you more likely to snore.

 If you snore regularly, the first place to start is with lifestyle changes.
 Most of these snoring solutions are low-risk, and many of them are easy to implement.
 These snoring treatments aim to reduce obstructions and open up the airways while you sleep.